papajarv/Deathmarch-Witcher-TRPG/README.md

 - Combat is tracked through an action budget off the bottom bar.
 - Weapon sheathing/drawing along with Fast Draw.
-- Manually harvesting mutagens and loot, aswell as dissection bestiary mechanic, off monster remain items.
+- Manually harvesting mutagens and loot, aswell as dissection bestiary mechanic, off monster remain items (When monsters are marked defeated in combat, they create a remains item in the world item bar)
 - Complete list of item classes with two layers, visual and configuration.
 - Custom time and weather engine, can be turned off and used with module ones.
 - Effects go off system time.